JaxPlays-Inc/jaxplays.org/content/reviews/2024-05-19-A-Dolls-House-Part-2.md

 ---
 title: "When the Past Knocks: the Consequences of Independence in ‘A Doll’s House, Part 2’ at Limelight Theatre"
 date: 2024-05-19T11:21:09-04:00
+featured_image:
-featured_image: /media/photos/2024-A-Dolls-House-Part-2.webp
+  src: /media/photos/2024-A-Dolls-House-Part-2.webp
-featured_image_attr: Ryan Provence
-featured_image_caption: "Nora (Kristi Parker Byers) stands resolute as she faces her daughter Emmy (Ella Romaine) in a dramatic and emotionally charged scene from 'A Doll's House, Part 2' at Limelight Theatre."
-featured_image_alt: "Kristi Parker Byers, as Nora, stands centered in an elegant costume with a paisley blouse and deep purple skirt, facing the camera with a determined expression.
+  alt: "Kristi Parker Byers, as Nora, stands centered in an elegant costume with a paisley blouse and deep purple skirt, facing the camera with a determined expression.
 In the blurred foreground, the back of Emmy's head, portrayed by Ella Romaine, sets a stage of confrontation.
 They are in a dimly lit room with teal walls and minimal furnishings."
+  caption: "Nora (Kristi Parker Byers) stands resolute as she faces her daughter Emmy (Ella Romaine) in a dramatic and emotionally charged scene from 'A Doll's House, Part 2' at Limelight Theatre."
+  credit:
+    name: Ryan Provence
 authors:
 - Amber Hollister
 production: 2024 A Dolls House Part 2